-Our school follows the maths mastery programme in F2 to Y5.
-In Year 6 we also follow a mastery approach.
+Our school follows the Maths mastery programme in F2 to Y6.
 Our reasoning for this is that instead of learning mathematical procedures by rote, we want pupils to build a deep conceptual understanding of concepts which will enable them to apply their learning in different situations.
 Problem solving is at the heart of the mastery approach, so we make sure to dedicate sufficient time to each new concept so every pupil can gain the reasoning they need to solve new problems in unfamiliar contexts.
 In Mathematics Mastery, our pupils are expected to all solve the same investigations by the end of the lesson, meaning the key concepts and objectives are met by all pupils.

 - The use of physical resources to encourage a secure understanding of concepts.

 - Giving children the opportunity to apply their skills in a variety of ways to develop fluency.

 - All children working on the same concept: children are challenged to deepen their understanding of the concept rather than moving on to something new.

 In order to ensure that children ‘master Maths’ and can recall and apply previous learning, Maths meetings also take place throughout the week.
 These are short consolidation sessions designed to revisit previous learning in a fun and engaging way.

 To find out more about the Maths Mastery programme please click here.

 Click here to view our Maths Mastery Curriculum Overview